-Rural Residency Program – Williston, ND
+Rural Track Program – Williston, ND

 The program emphasizes rural family medicine training in the setting where it is practiced.
 Residents enjoy a well-rounded first year in Minot, N.D., a small city of 47,000 and the subsequent two years in Williston, N.D., a smaller city of about 30,000.
 Both sites provide mostly 1:1 training situations with supervision and teaching by dedicated rural physician educators in the setting of a community hospital.
 The program has temporary approval to accept two residents per year; initial accreditation was for one resident per year.

 - Personalized programs (lots of freedom to customize education)